timothy-fyi/upnext/README.md

 6) Before running the script, ensure Chromium is closed.

-In order to set up cronjobs and having it run automatically at specified times, I recommened checking out the plethora of cronjob resources out there (just to keep this README at a reasonable amount of text).
+In the interest of keeping this README within the scope of the project, I recommened checking out the plethora of [cron resources](https://www.google.com/search?q=python+script+cronjob) out there to learn how to set a cronjob for this script so it will run automatically.

 # Planned Updates
 - Additional browser support